iCliniq Logo

 1. Eggs: Eggs contain choline, vitamin B12, protein, and selenium.
 They help in the cognitive development of a child's brain, and choline improves neuronal function.

-2. Fish: Fishes like salmon, tuna, and mackerel should be incorporated into children's diets.
-Fishes contain omega-three fatty acids.
-Omega three fatty acids help in building blocks of brain cells.
-It helps in improving the growth and functioning of the brain.
+2. Fish: Fish like salmon, tuna, and mackerel should be incorporated into children's diets.
+They contain omega-3 fatty acids, which help build the building blocks of brain cells and improve brain growth and functioning.

 3. Oats: Oatmeal helps improve a child's brain's memory, attention, and functioning.
 They are highly rich in vitamin E, fiber, and iron.
 Oats are a good source of energy that helps children grow cognitively.